PhilipQuirke/SkyCombAnalystHelp/Ground.md

 ![Example Contor Graphs](./Static/Overview2.png?raw=true "Example Contor Graphs")

-# Using Elevation Data Sources
+# Using "File Based" Elevation Data
-The GroundSpace folder contains two methods for using elevations data in the SkyComb Analyst:
+The GroundSpace folder contains a "file based" method for obtaining elevations data in the SkyComb Analyst.
-- File based: Requires some set-up, then is very fast and very accurate.
-Recommended method.
+This requires some set-up, then is very fast and very accurate.
+This method is highly recommended if you want to use SkyComb Analyst offline.
-- HTTPS: Requires minimal set-up, but is very slow, much less accurate and requires Internet access.

-Both methods are implemented for NZ data sources, but are easily extensible to data sources from other countries.
-Seach the source code for #ExtendGroundSpace to find what code to clone & modify to support another country.

-Both methods require you to gain access to an elevation data source.
-In New Zealand, you can create a (free) account at the LINZ website, then use it to generate a (free) API key, allowing you to access this data for free.
-Set the LinzApiKey setting in App.Config to your API key value.

-## "File based" method requires some set up effort but is then very fast and very accuracy.
-This approach allows a high-resolution ground grid (with 1m horizontally between data points), and fast runs.
-This is the recommended approach.

 To set up this method, download the ground (aka DEM) and surface (aka tree-top aka DSM) datasets from the LINZ (or similar) website in the "ASC" format.
 Set the GroundDirectory setting in App.Config to the root folder used to store this ground